-^{} Too small for a reliable estimate (this explains why a gender split for some categories is omitted).
+\ Too small for a reliable estimate (this explains why a gender split for some categories is omitted).
 Figures may not sum due to rounding.

-A higher proportion of men than women are economically active.
+• A higher proportion of men than women are economically active.

 Table 1 and Figure 2 summarise the economic status of the population in Northern Ireland (NI).
 It shows that 61% of LFS respondents aged 16 and over, were economically active (either in employment or seeking work).
-However, results for males and females differ significantly with 67% of males compared to 55% of females falling into this category.
+However, results for males and females differ significantly with 68% of males compared to 55% of females falling into this category.

-A higher proportion of men than women are unemployed.
+• A higher proportion of men than women are employed and unemployed.

-Overall, four per cent of the population aged 16 and over are unemployed, however, again this differs for men and women - six per cent of males are unemployed compared to two per cent of females.
-In addition, 61% of the male population are in employment compared to 53% of the female population.
+Overall, four per cent of the population aged 16 and over are unemployed, again this differs for men and women - five per cent of males are unemployed compared to three per cent of females.
+Of the male population 63% are in employment compared to 52% of the female population.